wso2/choreo-samples/question-answering-app/question-answering-app-frontend/README.md

    ```
 3. Log into [Choreo](https://console.choreo.dev/)
 4. **Configure Asgardeo as an IDP**: [Configure Asgardeo as an IDP](https://wso2.com/choreo/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp/) in your Choreo organization.
-5. Deploy and publish the backend service in Choreo.
+5. Deploy and publish the [`question-answering-backend`](../question-answering-backend/) in Choreo.
+Refer to the [README](../question-answering-backend/README.md) for more information.
 6. Log into [Choreo Developer Portal](https://devportal.choreo.dev/) and create a new application.
 7. In the **Credentials** section select the IDP configured in (4) for production.
+8. [Subscribe to the `question-answering-backend`](https://wso2.com/choreo/docs/consuming-services/consuming-a-sevice/#subscribe-to-an-api) API through the created dev portal application.
-8. Create a component by providing the repo, with React build preset and the following information:
+8. In the Choreo console create a new component of type `Web Application` by providing the repositpry path for `question-answering-app-front-end`, with `React` build preset and the following information:
    ```
     Build Command: npm install && npm run build
     Build Output: dist